Aalto-CFD/DLBFoam-Advanced-Tutorials/3D_Stratified_Combustion/README.md

 # 3D stratified combustion

-This is a 3D stratified combustion test case demonstrating capabilities of the DLBFoam, published in Ref.[[1]](#Morev2022)
+This is a 3D stratified test case demonstrating capabilities of the DLBFoam, published in Ref.[[1]](#Morev2022)

 ## Case description

-E.g.: The case represents ...
-Composition is...
-Dimensions are...
-Conditions are...
+The case represents a simple approach to study dual-fuel stratified combustion of diesel/methane with a direct relevance to flame initiation in diesel spray assisted ignition of methane.

 <p align="center">
   <img src="doc/schematic_3dcomb.png" />